-Warm the cockles with comfort food this season.
-Try Philippa Davis' apple, honey and carrot cake for shoot tea
+The perfect shoot day offering needs to warm the cockles.
+Philippa Davis' apple, honey and carrot cake is perfect for shoot tea

-Philippa Davis’ apple, honey and carrot cake is both satisfyingly rich and perfectly sweet, making it the ideal offering for shoot tea.
+For something satisfyingly rich yet perfectly sweet, Philippa Davis’ apple, honey and carrot cake is the ideal offering for shoot tea.

 For inspiration on what to do with the windfalls, read the 9 best apple recipes for your harvest to avoid a production line of pies.

 This apple, honey and carrot cake is satisfyingly rich and sweet so perfect for your shoot tea in the afternoon.